-In [58], a Smart Sensor in the IoMT for Stress Level Detection is presented.
-This is a novel stress detection system named iStress.
-It monitors stress levels by measuring parameters such as the rate of body motion, temperature of body and sweat during physical activity, by using sensors as temperature sensor, humidity sensor as well as 3-axis accelerometer.
-The collected data are then processed using a neural network based on Mamdani-type fuzzy logic controller which is based on fuzzy technique.
-The proposed system is very efficient in terms of power consumption and allows real time remote monitoring of stress level by transmitting the collected data on cloud, thus, helping in improving the detection of the patient’s health status.
-The system classifies the stress into three levels: low, normal and medium.
-In particular, the outputs of the sensors are fed to a fuzzy logic controller designed in MATLAB to detect the stress level.
-The Authors reported that this system has a stress correct detection rate of 97 %.
+In [58], an IoMT smart sensor for stress-level detection is presented.
+This is a novel stress-detection system called iStress.
+It monitors stress levels by measuring parameters such as the rate of body motion, body temperature and levels of sweat during physical activity using sensors for temperature and humidity and also a three-axis accelerometer.
+The collected data are then processed using a neural network based on a Mamdani-type fuzzy logic controller, which is based on a fuzzy technique.
+The proposed system is very efficient in terms of power consumption and allows the real-time remote monitoring of stress levels by transmitting the collected data to the cloud, thus helping to improve the detection of the patient’s health status.
+The system classifies stress into three levels: low, normal and medium.
+The outputs of the sensors are fed to a fuzzy logic controller designed in MATLAB to detect stress levels.
+The authors report that this system has a stress detection rate of 97 %.

-In [59], a high definition camera is used to analyse the motion of the patients for Neuro-degenerative diseases (ND).
-The system is based on remote video monitoring that measures the quantity and quality of two clinically relevant motor symptoms (impairment in step length and arm-swing angle of a human).
-The system has been evaluated by mean absolute error, which gives an indication of how close the measurements are to the ground truth.
-For this evaluation test, a video of a healthy individual in walking position is recorded in two cases: (i) simple walking into the scene, (ii) sitting on a chair, followed by standing up and walking.
-The camera is setup to capture lateral view for correct detection of required ND parameters.
-Total of 23 valid step-lengths and 10 arm-swing angles are recorded for both cases.
-The ground-truth measurements are marked/annotated by using the Kinovea software package which provide set of tools to capture, slow down, study, compare, annotate and measure technical performances of a video [60].
-The Authors declare that the system is able to measure ND parameters with a tolerance ranging from 2 up to 5 %.
+In [59], a high-definition camera is used to analyse the motion of the patients with neuro-degenerative diseases (ND).
+The system is based on remote video monitoring that measures the quantity and quality of two clinically relevant motor symptoms (impairment in step length and arm-swing angle).
+The system has been evaluated by mean absolute error (MAE), which gives an indication of how close the measurements are to the ground truth.
+For this evaluation test, a video of a healthy individual in a walking position is recorded in two scenarios: (i) just walking and (ii) sitting on a chair, followed by standing up and walking.
+The camera is setup to capture the lateral view for the correct detection of the required ND parameters.
+A total of 23 valid step lengths and 10 arm-swing angles are recorded in both cases.
+The ground-truth measurements are marked/annotated using the Kinovea software package, which provides a set of tools to capture, slow down, study, compare, annotate and measure the technical performance of a video [60].
+The authors state that the system is able to measure ND parameters with a tolerance ranging from 2 % to 5 %.